Correct-by-construction reach-avoid control of partially observable linear stochastic systems: Introduction

-In the first extension, we divide the finite planning horizon into two phases: 1) a \emph{transient phase} in which every time step is modeled explicitly, and 2) a \emph{steady-state phase} which is modeled as a single step.
-The relative length of these phases provides a trade-off between the size of the \gls{iMDP}, versus the level of conservatism of the obtained performance guarantees.
+The size of the abstract \gls{iMDP} grows with the granularity of the state space partitioning and the (finite) time horizon of the property.
+To reduce the computational complexity, we divide the finite horizon of $N \in \N$ steps into two phases: 1) a \emph{transient phase} of time steps $0,\ldots,\bar{N}-1$ in which every time step is modeled explicitly, and 2) a \emph{steady-state phase} which lumps steps $\bar{N},\ldots,N$ into a single step.
+The relative length of these two phases provides a trade-off between the size of the \gls{iMDP}, versus the level of conservatism of the obtained performance guarantees.

-In the second extension, we introduce an \emph{adaptive measurement scheme}, which allows for dynamic (yet discrete) switching in the period between consecutive Kalman filter updates.
-This scheme results in greater flexibility for derived policies via an increased number of \gls{iMDP} actions.
-As a drawback, this scheme suffers from the \emph{curse of history}~\cite{DBLP:conf/ijcai/PineauGT03}, as transition probabilities depend on the action history, meaning that the \gls{iMDP} is no longer Markovian.
-Our fundamental concept to solve this issue is to replace precise covariance matrices with \emph{pairs of best/worst-case covariances}, leading to an \gls{iMDP} with more conservative probability intervals.
-This approach essentially breaks the curse of history, at the cost of obtaining controllers with more conservative guarantees on the probability of satisfying a reach-avoid property.